 New business owners often underestimate the importance of selecting the right property to bring success to their long-term plans.
 With plenty of other tasks at hand, the significance of location tends to be overlooked.
 But why is finding the right property so central to the success of a bricks-and mortar business?
-Sophie Hailey, our Acquisition Manager, talks us through what you need to look for when sourcing the perfect property.
+Jessie Haggerty, our Acquisition Manager, talks us through what you need to look for when sourcing the perfect property.

 At Monkey Puzzle Day Nurseries, we’ve invested in a dedicated team of property experts who go the extra mile to choose prime real estate for our franchised nursery settings.
 In this blog, I’ll be sharing some insights into what makes a property perfect for the needs of early years education.